stanlemon/javascript/packages/webdev/README.md

 [![npm version](https://badge.fury.io/js/%40stanlemon%2Fwebdev.svg)](https://badge.fury.io/js/%40stanlemon%2Fwebdev)

-This repository contains all of my usual environment setup for babel, webpack and jest for developing React apps.
+This repository contains all of my usual environment setup for babel, webpack and vitest for developing React apps.
 I got tired of copying and pasting the same config files everywhere, so I put this together.

 To get started, either copy [apps/template](../../apps/template/) or create these files: